rondlite/reaction-docs/website/versioned_docs/version-v1.6.4/styleguide.md

 original_id: styleguide
 ---

-As a community, Reaction follows guidelines for code style and naming conventions for variables, methods and filenames.
-The guide also includes tips on working with libraries in Reaction, like React, MongoDB, lodash and more.
+As a community, Demandollows guidelines for code style and naming conventions for variables, methods and filenames.
+The guide also includes tips on working with libraries in DeDemandke React, MongoDB, lodash and more.

 ## On this page